IvanCoelho10/Pewlett-Hackard-Analysis/README.md

 ## Overview of the analysis:

 The purpose of this analysis was determine the number of retiring employess per title, and identify employees who are eligible to participate in a mentorship program.
+First who were born between 1952 and 1955.
+Then, order by the employee number.
+After that it was remove these duplicates and keep only the most recent title of each employee.

 ## Results: